-- A complex change is a series of small changes. - If one small change is not covered up, a test case that can expose that small change can also detect a more complex change. - Mutation testing is effective if both the competent programmer hypothesis and coupling effect hypothesis hold.
+- A complex change to a program is a series of small changes. - If one of these small changes is not masked by the effects of other changes, then a test case that can notice that change may also detect a more complex change. - Mutation testing is effective if both the competent programmer hypothesis and coupling effect hypothesis hold.